 make partitions, one ESP and one ext4 and

-Once done, click on the start button, It will take a few minutes to isntall.
-Now turn off the machine (either send single to shut down or turn off from the OS) Before you start the OS again remember to go to settings and remove that optical drive that we’ve assigned earlier otherwise it will again use the ISO file to boot.
+Once done, click on the start button, It will take a few minutes to install.
+Now turn off the machine (either send single to shut down or turn off the OS) Before you start the OS again remember to go to settings and remove that optical drive that we’ve assigned earlier otherwise it will again use the ISO file to boot.

-There are other linux Distro both secure and lightweight and some of them are based on ubuntu means you get the same functionality but in a whole different interface and usability.
+There are other Linux Distro both secure and lightweight and some of them are based on ubuntu means you get the same functionality but in a whole different interface and usability.